ASMHSE/Plugins-in-Assembly/FormatAsm/readme.md

 - Process all file (TODO selection)

-- Changes only in .code section.
+- Changes only in .code section and macros.

 - No changes in lines with just a comment.